Essential Steps to Domestic Helper Visa Processing in Hong Kong

 There are many employment agencies which can help you with the paperwork, but some of them charge domestic helpers high fees.
 Agencies in Hong Kong are only allowed to charge maximum 10% of the worker’s first-month salary as placement fee.
 As such, if you have to go through an employment agency for visa processing, find one that does not overcharge domestic helpers.
 You can contact us to get a quotation from our ethical partner agencies for the processing here.

 Hire a helper with terminated/break contract, or overseas hire

 If you plan to hire a domestic helper directly from her home country to Hong Kong, or a helper with terminated/break contract, there are extra steps at the helper’s home country.

 Before the processing starts, the domestic helper will have to take a medical check-up at her home country to make sure she is fit to work.
 The employment agency normally will move forward only after the helper passes the medical check-up.

 In addition, if the domestic helper you are hiring is a first-timer, that is without any experience working abroad as a domestic helper, she will have to undergo mandatory training to fulfil her home country’s requirement for working abroad.
 The worker is responsible for shouldering the cost of this mandatory training.

 Sign the employment contract

 First, you and your new employee need to sign four copies of the Immigration Department’s standard employment contract (SEC) for foreign domestic helpers.
 One copy is for you, one is for your domestic helper, one is for your domestic helper’s embassy to notarise, and one is for the Immigration Department.
-The original copies of the SEC are available at the 2/f of the Wan Chai Immigration Tower.
+Copies of the SEC are available at 2/f, Wan Chai Immigration Tower.

 Get the contract notarised at Consulate